indigotree/www-bagnallcentre-com/content/whats-on/play-with-your-food-to-do.md

 ---
 title: Play with your Food
+description: >-
-description: COMING SOON!
+  MORE DATES COMING SOON!
 Creative and educational cookery classes for kids aged 7-12.
 yoast_keyword: cookery
 draft: false
 starts_at: '2018-11-03T16:30:51+00:00'